Nigel Farage

-Early life
+Early life and education

-Farage was born in Farnborough, Kent, England, the son of Barbara (née Stevens) and Guy Justus Oscar Farage.
+Nigel Paul Farage was born on 3 April 1964 in Farnborough, Kent, England, the son of Barbara (née Stevens) and Guy Justus Oscar Farage.
 His father was a stockbroker who worked in the City of London.
 A 2012 BBC Radio 4 profile described Guy Farage as an alcoholic who left the family home when Nigel was five years old.
 His father gave up alcohol two years later, in 1971, and entered the antiques trade, having lost his Stock Exchange position; the next year, endorsed by friends, he returned to the trading floor at the new Stock Exchange Tower on Threadneedle Street.

-Farage's grandfather, Harry Farage, was a private who fought and was wounded in the First World War.
+Farage's paternal grandfather, Harry Farage, was a private who fought during the First World War and was wounded during the Battle of Arras.
 It has been suggested that the Farage name comes from a distant Huguenot ancestor.
-Both parents of one of Farage's great-grandfathers were German who emigrated to London from the Frankfurt area shortly after 1861.
-His German ancestor Nicholas Schrod was mentioned in the papers in 1870 in connection with a dispute with two men over the Franco-Prussian War.
+Both parents of one of Farage's great-grandfathers were Germans who immigrated to London from the Frankfurt area shortly after 1861.

-From 1975 to 1982 Farage was educated at Dulwich College, a fee-paying private school in south London.
-In his autobiography he pays tribute to the careers advice he received there from England Test cricketer John Dewes, "who must have spotted that I was quite ballsy, probably good on a platform, unafraid of the limelight, a bit noisy and good at selling things".
-Farage was active in the Conservative Party from his school days, having seen a visit to his school by Enoch Powell and Keith Joseph.
-In 1981, an English teacher who had not met the 17-year-old Farage, Chloe Deakin, wrote to the headmaster of Dulwich College, David Emms, asking him to reconsider his decision to appoint Farage as a prefect, citing concerns expressed by others over Farage's alleged 'fascist' views.
-Emms rejected those concerns, as did the College's deputy headmaster, Terry Walsh, who said later that Farage "was well-known for provoking people, especially left-wing English teachers who had no sense of humour."
-Farage later stated that some teachers were hostile to him because he was an admirer of Enoch Powell, and said: "Any accusation I was ever involved in far right politics is utterly untrue."
+Farage's first school was Greenhayes School for Boys in West Wickham and he subsequently spent a short period at a similar school in nearby Eden Park.
+From 1975 to 1982, Farage was educated at Dulwich College, a fee-paying private school in south London.
+In his autobiography Farage said his teacher, the England Test cricketer John Dewes, advised him to become an auctioneer.
+Farage was active in the Conservative Party from his school days, having seen a visit to his school by Keith Joseph.
+Some of his former schoolmates at Dulwich have alleged that he espoused racist and antisemitic views during his time there, as well as support for fascist and neo-fascist politicians and parties.
+Other former pupils who knew Farage said that they do not recall any of the behaviour described.
+Farage denied making any of the comments that were attributed to him.

 Early career

-After leaving school in 1982, Farage obtained employment in the City of London, trading commodities at the London Metal Exchange.
+After leaving school in 1982, Farage obtained employment in the City of London, as a commodities trader.
 Initially, he joined the American commodity operation of brokerage firm Drexel Burnham Lambert, transferring to Crédit Lyonnais Rouse in 1986.
 He joined Refco in 1994, and Natixis Metals in 2003.

-Farage joined the Conservative Party in 1978, but voted for the Green Party in 1989 because of what he saw as their then "sensible" and Eurosceptic policies.
+Farage had joined the Conservative Party in 1978, but voted for the Green Party in 1989 because of what he then saw as its "sensible" and Eurosceptic policies.
 He left the Conservatives in 1992 in protest at Prime Minister John Major's government's signing of the Treaty on European Union at Maastricht.
+In 1992, Farage joined the Anti-Federalist League.
+In 1993, he was a founding member of UKIP.
+In 1994, Farage asked Enoch Powell to endorse UKIP and to stand for them, both of which Powell declined.